huxiangyou/clock-on-web-browser/README.md

 ## How to use?

-Click on the `Clone and download` button.
-Click [`Download ZIP`](https://github.com/huxiangyou/clock-on-web-browser/archive/master.zip).
+Click on the `Code` button.
+Click [`Download ZIP`](https://github.com/huxiangyou/clock-on-web-browser/archive/refs/heads/master.zip).
 Unzip the compressed file.
 Open `clock.html` on your browser.

 Or, go to [`https://huxiangyou.github.io`](https://huxiangyou.github.io/clock-on-web-browser/clock.html) and enjoy it directly.